 Relax and enjoy the surroundings in Central Park.
 Don’t miss the Morse Museum of American Art, home to the most comprehensive collection of works by Louis C. Tiffany.

-Fill the remaining time with visits to Harry P. Leu Gardens with its nearly 50-acres of flora and fauna, and Loch Haven Park, where Orlando Museum of Art, Mennello Museum of American Art, and other venues are located.
+Fill the remaining time with visits to Harry P. Leu Gardens with its nearly 50 acres of flora and fauna, and Loch Haven Park, where the Orlando Museum of Art, Mennello Museum of American Art, and other venues are located.

 Much like the city itself, Orlando provides a wide variety of accommodations.
 Options range from staying downtown at Grand Bohemian or a little way out at one of the Rosen hotels.
-Looking to splurge, consider JW Marriott Grande Lakes.
+If you are looking to splurge, consider JW Marriott Grande Lakes.

 21. Kennedy Space Center, Florida